Death of Ayrton Senna: Grand Prix weekend

+Friday practice and qualifying

-On the Friday before the race, Senna's protégé, Rubens Barrichello, driving for the Jordan team, clipped a curb and crashed heavily at 225 kph at the Variante Bassa chicane.
+On the Friday before the race, Senna's protégé, Jordan's Rubens Barrichello, clipped a curb and crashed heavily at 225 kph at the Variante Bassa chicane, breaking his nose and arm.
 Senna got out of his Williams car and went to the scene of the collision.
-Barrichello's tongue blocked his airway and emergency work done by FIA doctor Sid Watkins saved his life.
-Barrichello regained consciousness and found Senna looking over him.
-After learning Barrichello had survived, Senna returned to his car and continued his practice session.
+Barrichello's tongue blocked his airway and emergency work performed by FIA doctor Sid Watkins saved his life.
+Barrichello reported that Senna was the first person he saw upon regaining consciousness.
+After learning Barrichello had survived, Senna returned to his car.
+He set the fastest time in qualifying, picking up provisional pole with a time half a second faster than Schumacher's.

-After the session concluded, he left his car and went to the Williams motor home to attend pre-arranged interviews for the press and told the attending journalists to wait one hour while he was checking car problems with his engineer, David Brown.
+After the session concluded, Senna left his car and went to the Williams motor home to review the car with race engineer David Brown.
+He was so absorbed in checking for problems that he kept his pre-arranged press interviewers waiting for an hour.
 Following the interviews, Senna continued his work with Brown for another two hours.

-Once he arrived back at his hotel in Castel San Pietro, Senna reportedly telephoned his girlfriend Adriane Galisteu and broke down into tears while recounting Barrichello's crash earlier that day.
+Once he arrived back at his hotel in Castel San Pietro, Senna reportedly telephoned his girlfriend Adriane Galisteu and broke down in tears while recounting Barrichello's crash earlier that day.

+Saturday qualifying

-On Saturday morning, Senna set a personal best time of 1m 22.03 seconds and agreed with teammate Damon Hill that the car had improved.
-Having been released from the Medical Centre, Barrichello told Senna he was flying back to England to watch the race on television.
+On Saturday morning, Senna tried out the car again and agreed with teammate Damon Hill that the car had improved.
+Barrichello was released from the hospital and told Senna that he would fly back to England and watch the race on television.

+In the afternoon, the second qualifying session began.
+18 minutes into the session, Simtek's Roland Ratzenberger struck the concrete wall on the outside of the Villeneuve curve at 314 kph.
+He had previously damaged his front wing when he went off track, and at the Villeneuve corner, part of the wing broke off completely, sending the car off course.
+He suffered a basilar skull fracture and a ruptured aorta, and was pronounced dead on arrival at the hospital.

+Qualifying was red-flagged following Ratzenberger's accident.
+Williams and Benetton agreed to sit out when qualifying resumed out of respect for Ratzenberger.
+In any event Senna's Friday time was fast enough to secure the pole position.